 Naloxone hydrochloride occurs as a white to slightly off-white powder, and is soluble in water, in dilute acids, and in strong alkali; slightly soluble in alcohol; practically insoluble in ether and in chloroform.

-Naloxone hydrochloride prevents or reverses the effects of opioids including respiratory depression, sedation, and hypotension.
-Also, it can reverse the psychotomimetic and dysphoric effects of agonist-antagonist such as pentazocine.
+Naloxone prevents or reverses the effects of opioids including respiratory depression, sedation and hypotension.
+Also, it can reverse the psychotomimetic and dysphoric effects of agonist-antagonists such as pentazocine.

-Naloxone hydrochloride has not been shown to produce tolerance or cause physical or psychological dependence.
-In the presence of physical dependence on opioids, naloxone hydrochloride will produce withdrawal symptoms.
-However, in the presence of opioid dependence, opiate withdrawal symptoms may appear within minutes of naloxone hydrochloride administration and subside in about 2 hours.
-The severity and duration of the withdrawal syndrome are related to the dose of naloxone hydrochloride and to the degree and type of opioid dependence.
+Naloxone has not been shown to produce tolerance or cause physical or psychological dependence.
+In the presence of physical dependence on opioids, naloxone will produce withdrawal symptoms.
+However, in the presence of opioid dependence, withdrawal symptoms will appear within minutes of naloxone administration and will subside in about 2 hours.
+The severity and duration of the withdrawal syndrome are related to the dose of naloxone and to the degree and type of dependence.

-While the mechanism of action of naloxone hydrochloride is not fully understood, in vitro evidence suggests that naloxone hydrochloride antagonizes opioid effects by competing for the u, k and o opiate receptor sites in the CNS, with the greatest affinity for the u receptor.
+While the mechanism of action of naloxone is not fully understood, in vitro evidence suggests that naloxone antagonizes opioid effects by competing for the mu, kappa, and sigma opiate receptor sites in the CNS, with the greatest affinity for the mu receptor.

 Adjunctive Use in Septic Shock